Imagine this: You sit in your car, and your garage door takes its sweet time to open up. Since you’re running late

 Your garage door opener is an unsung hero.
 It does all the work in the background and lifts the heavy garage door to open and close, not to mention lighting the way.
-So, why might your garage door opener running slowly?
+So, why is your garage door opener running slowly?

 Garage door openers have an entire mechanism of springs, sensors, pulleys, brackets, and much more.
 These work together in perfect harmony to allow your door to open and shut automatically.

 Typically, this mechanism doesn’t choke up.
 But a machine can malfunction!

 One reason is lack of lubrication.
 When mechanical parts work together, they tend to have a lot of friction.
 They need to be lubricated.
-Since your garage door opener has to work multiple times every day, it can get a little rusty if not lubricated regularly.
+Since your garage door opener has to work multiple times every day, the mechanism can get a little rusty if not lubricated regularly.

 If you’ve recently moved into a new house, you may find the garage door is a bit slow.
-This is because garage door openers are factory set at the lowest level.
-You can fiddle with this setting and see if your garage door opens faster than before.
+This is because garage door openers are set at the lowest level, by factory default.
+You can fiddle with the setting and see if your garage door opens faster than before.

 You can also try cleaning up the entire garage door mechanism, including its tracks and brackets.
 Over time, there can be a lot of dust and grime buildup, causing your garage door to work slower than usual.
 Let’s have a look at how you can adjust the strength and sensitivity settings to your liking.

 How To Adjust The Sensitivity And Strength Of Garage Door Openers

 All garage door openers have similar mechanisms and systems.
 There are simple instructions you can follow to adjust the sensitivity and strength levels.